50th EMWA Conference - Virtual

 Objectives

-Hundreds of thousands of words and pages are dedicated to the process of getting
+Hundreds of thousands of words and pages are dedicated to the process of gettingpharmaceutical products tested, approved and in the hands of doctors.
+Near the end of

 this process, you will find marketers.
 The people who are working to get these products